smalldata/smalldata.github.io/content/authors/admin/_index.md

 **...the person**

-I'm Philip Shemella, a full-stack business intelligence and data analyst professional.
+I'm Philip Shemella, a full-stack data professional.
 I have a PhD in Computational Physics.
-In my career, I've gained experience with startups, cloud computing, dataops, consulting and mentoring.
+In my career so far, I've gained experience with data analysis, business intelligence, startups, cloud computing, dataops, consulting and mentoring.
 Based in Zürich, Switzerland, I am active in the civic tech, open data and data visualization communities.

 I have a good day-job, but I do have availability for **small DATA** projects.
 [Get in touch!](/#contact)